Kan Mi-youn

-Kan Mi-youn (born February 2, 1982) is a South Korean singer, actress, radio host, model, fashion designer, and businesswoman.
+Kan Mi-youn (born February 2, 1982) is a South Korean singer, actress, radio host, fashion designer, and businesswoman.
 Kan joined the South Korean girl group Baby V.O.X. in October 1997, which went on to become one of the most popular girl groups of that time.
 Kan went on to become a solo artist after the group disbanded in February 2006.

 Career

 1997–2006: Baby V.O.X

 Kan Mi-youn debuted in October 1997 as a new member of the first generation girl group Baby V.O.X, replacing ex-member Cha Yu-Mi, who was injured on stage during a performance.
 Kan was given the title of 'princess' by her fellow members and fans, and was known for her cute and comical traits.
 Kan was considered the main, and best, vocalist of the group, due to her ability to hit high notes.

 Following the release of Baby V.O.X's third studio album, Come Come Come Baby, the lead single, Get Up, reached number one on Korea's pop charts, securing their spot as one of Korea's top pop music groups.
 The group gained a vast loyal fan base in Korea, China, Thailand and other Asian markets.

 Despite garnering a large fan base, Kan was a frequent target of anti-fans.
 The most shocking incident was in 1999, when Kan was targeted for murder by a fan of the Korean boy group H.O.T.
 Kan was rumored to be dating H.O.T member Moon Hee Joon, which attracted many anti-fans and negative press.
 She received an envelope containing razor blades and a letter threatening to murder her.